Black and African American Therapists in Atlanta, GA

 I am deeply passionate about supporting the BIPOC (Black Indigenous, People of Color) community.

 I am a compassionate and dedicated person with a passion for helping people navigate life’s challenges and discover the path to positive emotions and self-love.
-I love working with individuals, guiding them on a journey of self-compassion, developing healthy coping skills, navigating complex emotions, and establishing crucial boundaries.
-I want to provide a supportive and empathetic environment where clients can explore their stories.
+I love working with individuals, guiding them on a journey to work through anxiety and self-doubt when setting boundaries, difficulties managing anger and heavy emotions during conflict, shutting down and avoiding difficult conversations and struggles to believe positive things about themselves.
+I want to provide a supportive and empathetic environment where clients can explore their stories and build resilience.
+I want you to be able to show up as your most authentic self.

 I am deeply passionate about supporting the BIPOC (Black Indigenous, People of Color) community.

 I am a compassionate and dedicated person with a passion for helping people navigate life’s challenges and discover the path to positive emotions and self-love.
-I love working with individuals, guiding them on a journey of self-compassion, developing healthy coping skills, navigating complex emotions, and establishing crucial boundaries.
-I want to provide a supportive and empathetic environment where clients can explore their stories.
+I love working with individuals, guiding them on a journey to work through anxiety and self-doubt when setting boundaries, difficulties managing anger and heavy emotions during conflict, shutting down and avoiding difficult conversations and struggles to believe positive things about themselves.
+I want to provide a supportive and empathetic environment where clients can explore their stories and build resilience.
+I want you to be able to show up as your most authentic self.

 (678) 338-8623 View (678) 338-8623